jkkummerfeld/website-source/content/post/2020-09-29_PretrainingLM/index.md

 A few notes about this work:

-- A natural next step would be to explore ways to train the langauge model with more data.
+- A natural next step would be to explore ways to train the language model with more data.
 Modifying the AWD-LSTM code to support training sets larger than GPU memory could render pretraining unnecessary (though at the cost of much longer training).
 In some experiments (not in the paper), we found that when the pretraining set and training set were the same, pretraining didn't improve performance, but it did speed up training.
 - Properties of evaluation datasets have shaped the direction of work on language modeling.